Commission acts to promote transparency in the short-term rental sector to the benefit of all players

 - Allow the reuse of data, in aggregate form

 - Establish an effective framework of implementation

 Services we can provide for your property

-We can assist you with the regulations and registration of your immovable property in Cyprus, help with the taxation and obtaining the required licence.
-To learn more about our services related to properties click here
+We can assist you with the regulation and registration of your immovable property in Cyprus, help with the taxation and obtain the required licence.
+To learn more about our services related to properties click here.